JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_extras.md

 >**Note** The Editor Scroll Bar colors are the only editor scheme settings that cannot be customized and exported through IDE preferences.

 Customizing the editor scroll bar colors requires manually changing an editor color scheme XML file.
-At this time there isn't code completion functionality for editing color scheme XML files, so the `name` attributes are described below.
+At this time there isn't code completion functionality for changing custom color editor scheme XML files, so the `name` attributes are described below.

 #### Editor Scroll Bar Attribute Name Format
 The typical format of a scroll bar `name` attribute is `ScrollBar.usage`, where `usage` describes where the color is to be applied.